- Apply to be non-matriculated

 - After the oral presentation, a public discussion period is held, generally lasting 15 minutes.

-- After further questioning of the student’s research, the committee excuses the student and holds a private discussion to decide on the outcome.
+- After further questioning the student’s research, the committee excuses the student and holds a private discussion to decide on the outcome.

 - The student will receive a “Pass” on the defense if the majority of the Committee members concur.